adhielesmana/RadiusManager/DEPLOYMENT-MODES.md

 A: Yes, both modes support manual certificate management.
 See SSL-CERTIFICATE-PATHS.md for details.

 **Q: What if I already have nginx on the host?**
 A: Perfect!
-Use Mode 1 (Host Nginx).
-The installer will detect existing nginx and configure it properly.
+The deployment system will **automatically detect** your host nginx installation and configure for Host Nginx mode.
+No manual selection needed - port conflicts are automatically avoided!

 **Q: Can I add more apps later in Host Nginx mode?**
 A: Yes!
 That's the main advantage.
 Just deploy new apps on different ports (5001, 5002...) and create new nginx site configs.